Conqueror933/Arcade/Engine/README.txt

 BeginFrame()
 removed clearing of sysbuffer for not having to redraw the background over and over again, if this causes problems, revert it might actually be fine as long as you dont have moving stuff on the screen

+AI Levels:
+1: just check for closed cell and pick random
+2: previous working imperfect version of 3
+3: make the best move possible